Is the Yellow Rose of Texas From Texas?

 What is the Yellow Rose of Texas?

 Harison's Yellow is a hybrid offshoot of Rosa foetid, a yellow rose native to the Caucasus mountains whose flowers have only six petals.
 Harison's Yellow is a double version.
-It first appeared in the garden of George F. Harison, an attorney in New York City in 1824.
+It first appeared in the garden of George F. Harison, an attorney in New York City in 1824, for whom the rose is named.
 William Prince, who had a nursery on Long Island, took cuttings and began to sell it in 1830.

-A shrub rose with canes five to six feet tall, Harison's Yellow is extremely hardy, growing almost anywhere.
+A shrub rose with canes five to six feet tall, Harison's Yellow is extremely hardy.
+It's rated as hardy through zone 4 but has been observed growing as far south as Texas and as far north as Alaska.
+It grows in almost any condition from poor soils to very rich soils.
+Most roses need full sun.
+In my yard, it grows in partial shade.
 Like other heirloom roses, it blooms once a year in the spring.
-In my own yard, it is always that first rose to bloom in mid- May.
-The rest follow suit in late May/early June.
+My bush is always the first rose to bloom in mid- May.
+My other heirloom roses follow suit in late May/early June.

 How did it spread across the country?